PrestaShopCorp/eventstore-interconnect/README.md

 # EventstoreInterconnect

-The project give a hand on interconnecting 2 different versions of 2 eventstores.
-These versions are : v5.0.1 and v21.2.0 (also working with 2 eventstores with same version)
+The main purpose of the lib is to copy/paste an event from an eventstore to another one.
+The versions allowed are : v5.0.1 and v21.2.0 (also working with 2 eventstores with same version)

-[A usecase](apps/example/README.md) has been prepared in order to test the different possibilities : Given a specific configuration, the system should automaticcally detect the version of the source and dest eventstore, and connect to it.
+[A usecase](apps/example/README.md) has been prepared in order to test the different possibilities : Given a specific configuration, the system should automatically detect the version of the source and dest Eventstore, and connect to it.

 ## Connection
-It will automatically create/connect to subscriptions into the source, and write events into the destination one, after checking that the events are allowed and valid.
+It will automatically upsert the persistent subscriptions into the source, and write events into the destination one, after checking that the events are allowed and valid.

 You just have to give the correct env variables, and the version is automatically detected.
 So no need for redeploy when